 iXsystems must have heard my prayers, because back in April this year, they announced the beta release of TrueCommand which gives you a single pane of glass view of all your TrueNAS/FreeNAS devices.
 I took a look at it back then and was really excited by what I saw, sure there was a few missing features and a few bugs I reported but it was a beta, and the team were super quick to pick up on them.

-Fast forward to earlier this month, the 1.1 release of TrueCommand has been announced with a few key additions which we will take a look at today.
+Fast forward to earlier this month, the 1.1 release of TrueCommand has been announced with a few key additions which we will take a look at and overview of today.

 TrueCommand currently has a free licence that will do up to 50 disks, meaning you can have 50 systems with 1 disk each, 1 system with 50 disks or anything in between.
 More than that will require a paid licence which can be obtained from iXsystems here.

 One of the nice things about TrueCommand is it doesn’t really need much specs to run it, less than FreeNAS does at any rate.
 The official hardware requirements are:

 It should install perfectly well on any hypervisor of your choice.
 I didn’t try with lesser specs in my testing, I just stuck to the guidelines for now.

 For my testing, I’m running on ESXI 6.7u3.